CodeYellowBV/jquery-csrf-token/README.md

 # jquery-csrf-token

-This package adds a `X-CSRF-TOKEN` and `X-CSRFToken` header to AJAX requests done via jQuery.
-No config options are added to keep this package as simple as possible to use.
+This package adds a csrf header to AJAX requests done via jQuery.

 In the following situations no header is set:

 - Cross Domain requests.
 - Requests with type `GET`, `HEAD`, `OPTIONS`, or `TRACE`.

 Laravel uses the `X-CSRF-TOKEN` header to check for a CSRF token.
 Django uses `X-CSRFToken`.
+This package defaults to `X-CSRF-TOKEN` for the header key, but you can change this using the config settings.

 It's only dependency is on jQuery.